 Congratulations!
-You’ve decided to take your family on a Walt Disney World vacation.
+You’ve decided to take your family on a vacation to the most magical place on Earth.
 It is truly a magical experience.
 There is nothing like watching the wonder in your child’s eyes as they meet their favorite character or ride their favorite attraction.

 Unfortunately, Walt Disney World is also hot, humid, crowded and full of lines.
 In other words, it can be a perfect recipe for a classic child meltdown.
 So if your idea of a magical vacation doesn’t include hauling a screaming child off of the ground; read these top five tips for visiting Walt Disney World with young children.